 Environmental Stewardship Celebrates a Water Achievement in the Central Texas

-Groundwater Availability Model improvements will include groundwater-surface water integration for the Colorado River and the Central Carrizo-Wilcox Aquifer
+“Improved” Groundwater Availability Model includes groundwater-surface water interaction between the Colorado River and the Central Carrizo-Wilcox Aquifer

-After seven years of advocating for action on groundwater-surface water interaction issues in Central Texas, we are on the verge of a major step forward in our efforts to protect the Colorado River and its tributaries from over-pumping of groundwater.
-A recent contract between the Texas Water Development Board (TWDB) and INTERA Incorporated will play a vital step in helping planners understand and manage this important ecological and hydrological relationship, thereby achieving one of our major goals – to establishing a science link between groundwater and surface water to inform policy and management decisions.
+After eight years of advocating for action on groundwater-surface water interaction issues in Central Texas, we have accomplished a major step forward in our efforts to protect the Colorado River and its tributaries from over-pumping of groundwater.
+Work that has now been completed on the contract between the Texas Water Development Board (TWDB) and INTERA will play a vital step in helping planners understand and manage this important ecological and hydrological relationship.
+With this information, planners will be able to establishing a science link between groundwater and surface water that can inform policy and management decisions.

 Environmental Stewardship, working through the Colorado-Lavaca Bay and Basin Area Stakeholder Committee (CL-BBASC), was able to raise an additional $60,000 to enhance the model still further and develop a monitoring plan (See bulletin for details).
 These improvements, when combined with other improvements funded by the TWDB, will provide a Groundwater Availability Model (GAM) for the Central Carrizo-Wilcox and associated aquifers that will enable better modeling of the relationship between the Colorado River and the aquifers that provide groundwater base-flow to the river as it flows through Bastrop and Fayette counties.
 INTERA won the contract to make the necessary improvements to the GMA-12 GAM and the completed GAM is expected to be available in April, 2018 (See final report below).
 In addition, the CL-BBASC requested SB3 funding in 2017 for initial data gathering to implement groundwater-surface water interaction field work resulting from the GAM improvements study (see below).